CarlinWilliamson/FRCVisionTDU/README.md

 # FRCVisionTDU
-Framework for using a camera to detect vision targets
+Framework for using a camera to detect vision targets.

 ## What is this?
 FIRST Robotics Competition is an anual robotics competition where high school students with help from industry mentors design, build and program 2 m^3, 55 kg robots.